 In today’s increasingly globalized society, direct international experience is a key component of a complete college education.
-The WVU Office of International Programs manages more than 400 exciting and life-enriching programs in over sixty countries all around the world.
-Study Abroad can be a life-changing cultural experience and supports unique inquiry-based and experiential learning.
+The WVU Office of International Programs manages more than 400 exciting and life-enriching programs in over 60 countries all around the world.
+Study Abroad can be a life changing cultural experience and supports unique inquiry-based and experiential learning.
 All WVU students (undergraduate, graduate, and professional) are required to register and have program approval with The Office of International Programs prior to departure when traveling abroad on university-related activities.
-The Office of International Programs has advisors who will guide the student through the study abroad process, assist in choosing a program based on interest and needs, ensure appropriate credit transfer and offer travel advice, and provide cultural information about living and learning overseas.
+The Office of International Programs has advisors who will guide the student through the study abroad process, assist in choosing a program based on interest and needs, ensure appropriate credit transfer and offer travel advice, and cultural information about living and learning overseas.

 WVU Exchange Programs

-WVU exchange programs are managed directly by the Office of International Programs in conjunction with over thirty select partner institutions around the world.
+WVU exchange programs are managed directly by the Office of International Programs in conjunction with over 30 select partner institutions around the world.
 These programs offer WVU students the opportunity to study abroad for a semester or year at a sister institution.
-Students pay regular WVU tuition and fees, and the host school provides full reciprocal services at a campus abroad.
+Students pay regular WVU tuition and fees and the host school provides full reciprocal services at a campus abroad.
 Room and board are paid either to WVU or the exchange institution, depending on the exchange agreement.
 WVU currently has exchange programs in:

 - Hong Kong